Thrinaxodon

-Thrinaxodon is an extinct genus of cynodonts, most commonly regarded by its species T. liorhinus which lived in what are now South Africa and Antarctica during the Early Triassic.
-Thrinaxodon lived just after the Permian–Triassic mass extinction event, its survival during the extinction may have been due to its burrowing habits.
+Thrinaxodon is an extinct genus of cynodonts which lived in what are now South Africa and Antarctica during the Late Permian - Early Triassic.
+Thrinaxodon lived just before, during, and right after the Permian–Triassic mass extinction event.
+It is known from a single species, T. liorhinus.

-Similar to other therapsids, Thrinaxodon adopted a semi-sprawling posture, an intermediary form between the sprawling position of basal tetrapods (still observed modern Crocodilia) and the more upright posture present in current mammals.
+Similar to other therapsids, Thrinaxodon adopted a semi-sprawling posture, an intermediary form between the sprawling position of basal tetrapods and the more upright posture present in current mammals.
 Thrinaxodon is prevalent in the fossil record in part because it was one of the few carnivores of its time, and was of a larger size than similar cynodont carnivores.
+Its survival during the Permian-Triassic extinction event may have been due to its burrowing habits.

 Description

 Thrinaxodon was a small synapsid roughly the size of a fox and possibly covered in hair.
 The dentition suggests that it was a carnivore, focusing its diet mostly on insects, small herbivores and invertebrates.
 Their unique secondary palate successfully separated the nasal passages from the rest of the mouth, allowing the Thrinaxodon to continue mastication without interrupting to breathe, an adaptation important for digestion.